Y-Digital/semantic-modeling-tools/README.md

   - A detailed catalog of OntoUML models can be found [**here**](https://github.com/OntoUML/ontouml-models).
 The collection of models is meant to be comprehensive, *not qualitatively curated*, so they should be seen critically.

 > [!NOTE]
 > In practice, you can create OntoUML models using any tool that can create UML Class diagrams.
-However, the OntoUML plugin for Visual Paradigm offers explicit support for this task, including automatic coloring classes to denote their ontological nature, OWL generation, syntax verification, and others.
+However, the OntoUML plugin for Visual Paradigm offers explicit support for this task, including automatic coloring of classes to denote their ontological nature, OWL generation, syntax verification, and others.

 - [**Mermaid**](https://github.com/mermaid-js/mermaid)
-  - Mermaid is an easy-to-use tool for diagram generation with a Markdown-like textual syntax, supporting flow charts, various UML diagrams, Entity-Relationship model, and many more.
+  - Mermaid is an easy-to-use tool for diagram generation with a Markdown-like textual syntax, supporting flow charts, various UML diagrams, the Entity-Relationship model, and many more.
 Since Mermaid has a textual syntax, Large Language Models can generate decent diagrams from prompts, which can be convenient for some use cases.
   - [PlantUML](https://github.com/plantuml/plantuml) is similar to Mermaid, but more powerful, although it is also more difficult to use.
   - [draw.io](https://github.com/jgraph/drawio) is a simple and nice diagramming tool, too simple for serious conceptual modeling, though.